tteofili/trustyai-service/README.md

 ## Metrics

-Data source extend the base `AbstractDataReader` which has the responsibility of converting any type of data source (flat file on PVC, S3, database, _etc_) into a TrustyAI `Dataframe`.
+Storage backend adapters implement the `Storage` interface which has the responsibility of reading the data from a specific storage type (flat file on PVC, S3, database, _etc_) and return the inputs and outputs as `ByteBuffer`.
+From there, the service converts the `ByteBuffer` into a TrustyAI `Dataframe` to be used in the metrics calculations.

-The type of datasource is passed with the environment variable `STORAGE_FORMAT`.
+The type of datasource is passed with the environment variable `SERVICE_STORAGE_FORMAT`.

-For demo purposes we abstract the data source to `SERVICE_STORAGE_FORMAT=RANDOM_TEST` which generates in memory new data points for each request.

 The supported data sources are:

 - MinIO

+The data can be batched into the latest `n` observations by using the configuration key `SERVICE_BATCH_SIZE=n`.
+This behaves like a `n`-size tail and its optional.
+If not specified, the entire dataset is used.

 ## Explainers